 In October 2001, ASTC’s Board launched a field-wide Equity and Diversity Initiative to attempt to bring balance in the disparity between the diversity of our society and the diversity of professional staff, audience, and board members of the science center field.
-The primary activity for addressing this disparity is the ASTC Diversity and Leadership Development Fellows Program, designed to support the professional growth and retention of professionals of color currently working in the field.
+The primary activity for addressing this disparity is the ASTC Diversity and Leadership Development Fellows Program, originally designed to support the professional growth and retention of professionals of color currently working in the field.
 In response to the ever-changing nature of equity and diversity issues, eligibility criteria have been expanded and now include science center professionals from ethnic/racial minority backgrounds; with disabilities; and who identify as lesbian, gay, bisexual, transgender, queer, intersex, or asexual (LGBTQIA).
 To date, more than 200 science center professionals from more than 100 science centers and museums in the United States and Canada have participated in the program.

-Eligibility: Individuals who meet the following criteria are eligible to apply to the program:
+Eligibility: Individuals who meet the following criteria are eligible to apply to the program

 - Identify with one or more of the following underrepresented groups: racial/ethnic minority, LGBTQIA, or person with a disability